Earl Camden (1802 EIC ship): 1803–1804: First voyage

-Dance's aggressive tactics persuaded Contre-Admiral Charles-Alexandre Durand Linois to retire after only a brief exchange of fire.
+Dance's aggressive tactics persuaded Contre-Admiral Charles-Alexandre Léon Durand Linois to retire after only a brief exchange of fire.
 (Earl Camden herself engaged for 25 minutes, albeit at long range.)

 Dance then chased the French warships until his convoy was out of danger, whereupon the fleet resumed its passage.
 Earl Camden reached Malacca on 18 February.
-On 28 February the British ships of the line HMS Sceptre and Albion joined the Fleet in the Strait and conducted them safely to st Helena in the South Atlantic.
+On 28 February the British ships of the line HMS Sceptre and Albion joined the Fleet in the Strait and conducted them safely to Saint Helena in the South Atlantic.
 Earl Camden arrived there on 9 June.
 HMS Plantagenet escorted the convoy from St Helena to England.
 Earl Camden arrived at the Downs on 8 August.